2026 Programme

 History of Astronomy

-This talk will focus on key moments in history which moved Astronomy forward, selecting interesting people, ideas and inventions ranging from Aristotle in Antiquity to Copernicus during the Middle Ages; through Lenses and Light with Galileo leading to Mathematics and Mechanics in the transformative Newtonian period; and not forgetting the inspirational labours of the Herschels and their Leviathon which set scientists, engineers and astronomers on a path towards the unbelievably rapid development of Telescopy, Astrophysics and Space Travel that we are all enjoying so much today
+This talk will focus on key moments in history which moved Astronomy forward, selecting interesting people, ideas and inventions ranging from Aristotle in Antiquity to Copernicus during the Middle Ages; through Lenses and Light with Galileo leading to Mathematics and Mechanics in the transformative Newtonian period; and not forgetting the inspirational labours of the Herschels and their Leviathan which set scientists, engineers and astronomers on a path towards the unbelievably rapid development of Telescopy, Astrophysics and Space Travel that we are all enjoying so much today

-Friday 1 May 2026
+Friday 1 May 2026 AGM

 This years AGM has been brought forward due to speaker availability